 With ketamine binding to the NMDA receptors, it can help block signals from being sent to the brain which gives the brain an opportunity to reset old connections and forge new ones.

-Ketamine Infusion of Idaho’s innovative use of ketamine treatment for addiction can help you or a loved one who may be struggling with substance abuse.
+SoCal Infusion’s innovative use of ketamine treatment for addiction can help you or a loved one who may be struggling with substance abuse.
 Ketamine is a rapid-acting, effective new treatment that we utilize to help patients along their recovery process.

 Call (626) 261-7205 and speak to any of our office staff to learn more or fill out the form below and we will be in touch.